yt-project/yt/doc/source/installing.rst

   $ pip install -r requirements.txt

-If you're using IPython notebooks, you can install the optionally packages with ``pip`` as well:
+If you're using IPython notebooks, you can install its dependencies with ``pip`` as well `<:

 .. code-block:: base

-  $ pip install ipython[notebook]
+  $ pip install -r optional-requirements.txt

 From here, you can use ``pip`` (which comes with ``Python``) to install the latest stable version of yt: